 The recipients of the options issued under the Performance Option Plan are employees of the General Partner.
 The options are options to purchase units of PAA.
-Thus, the accounting models prescribed by both Statement of Financial Accounting Standards ("SFAS") No. 123, "Accounting for Stock-Based Compensation," as amended by SFAS No. 148 "Accounting for Stock-Based Compensation-Transition and Disclosure" and Accounting Principles Board Opinion No. 25 "Accounting for Stock Issued to Employees" are not appropriate.
+Thus, the accounting models prescribed by both Statement of Financial Accounting Standards ("SFAS") No. 123R (revised 2004) "Share-Based Payment," and Accounting Principles Board Opinion No. 25 "Accounting for Stock Issued to Employees," are not appropriate.
 We account for the options using an approach based on when the options will vest.
-Once the options vest, we adjust the accrual each period based on their fair market value as calculated using the "Black-Scholes Model" (see Note 6).
+Once the options vest, we adjust the accrual each period based on their fair market value as calculated using the Black-Scholes Model (see Note 6).